Skip to main content

 Starting the React App

-Now that we have enabled JWT on our node, we can start our React app to create the JWT and make requests to the blockchain.
-First, you'll need to open two terminal windows so we can run the backend server and React app simultaneously.
+Now, we'll need to open two terminal windows so we can run the backend server and React app simultaneously.

-To start the backend server, run the command node index.js in your one of your terminal windows.
+To start the backend server, run the command node index.js in one of your terminal windows.
 If the server is running, you should see the following output: "Server listening on 3001"

 React App Displaying Latest Block number